Most of us try to get organised, but day-to-day tasks often take over and our processes become even more chaotic.

 9. Do clear away outside toys

 Toys strewn all over the garden can be a bit of an eyesore, so try to store them away in the shed or garage when they’re not in use.
 Get rid of any toys that your children don’t play with anymore.
-You could even sell them online or at the front of your house to make some extra cash (to buy more storage boxes with!).
+Take them to the charity shop or sell them online.

 10. Don’t start one task and leave it unfinished

-Although you do need to break The Big Tidy down into manageable chunks, you also need to carry it through to the bitter end.
+Although you do need to break your large-scale tidying down into manageable chunks, you also need to carry it through to the bitter end.

 For example, after you’ve sorted through your wardrobe and thrown out old, unworn clothes, make sure you get rid of the clothes straight away.
 You could donate some to charity, give some to friends or recycle threadbare items, but don’t just pile the bags up in your garage to sort out another day.
 By doing this, you’ll only be moving the clutter from one room to another.